KevinAst/astx-redux-util/src/docs/guide/fullExample.md

    reducers has injected a new widget instance (via the `originalReducerState !== widget` condition).

 3. The placeboReducer is slightly different than lodash.identity in that it defaults the state parameter to null.

+   This is required in conjunction Redux.combineReducers(), and is related to our technique of maintaining curHash in the parent widget reducer (which has visibility to all widget properties), verses using an individual property reducer (which does NOT have visibility to other widget properties).

-   This avoids the following Redux.combineReducers() issues:
+   The placeboReducer works around the following Redux.combineReducers() issues:

    - with NO curHash entry ...
          WARNING: